pmean/build-website/text/00/sigma.md

 ****[StATS]:** Sigma in the control chart.
 (January 27, 2000)**

-*Dear Professor Mean, I ran a control chart in SPSS for individual values, and the control limits don\'t correspond with what I would expect from the descriptive procedure that I ran first.
+*Dear Professor Mean, I ran a control chart in SPSS for individual values, and the control limits don't correspond with what I would expect from the descriptive procedure that I ran first.
 In particular, the value of sigma in the control chart appears to be an approximation of what I computed earlier.
 Why would SPSS use a different calculation for sigma?*

-The use of the word \"sigma\" in quality control circles is different than how it is used in other circles.
+The use of the word "sigma" in quality control circles is different than how it is used in other circles.
 So the sigma limits that you get in your control chart are different than what you would get in any other descriptive statistics procedure.
 In particular, sigma represents